hneemann/Digital/README.md

 * So far, there are only a few GUI tests, so that the overall test coverage is only slightly below 80%.
   Try to keep the amount of untested GUI code low.

+## Credits ##

+* The verilog code generator and almost all the necessary verilog templates where implemented by Ivan de Jesus Deras Tabora, a faculty member at Universidad Tecnológica Centroamericana in Honduras.
+* The Portuguese translation was provided by Theldo Cruz Franqueira, a faculty member at Pontifícia Universidade Católica de Minas Gerais in Brazil.

 ## Additional Screenshots

 ![screnshot3](screenshot3.png)